Skip to content

 The no-brainer option: Automate and streamline property management

+With the help of a Channel Manager in the PMS, your bookings automatically appear in the PMS software, meaning that previously time-consuming manual entries are fully automated, with much less work for the host.
+Prices and availability are handled by the Channel Manager and are in sync 24/7.
 The result is that the host has one window to view all OTA activity rather than multiple references to different platforms, mediated through the venue’s own system.
-In the case of Airbnb, SabeeApp provides a constantly reliable connection between the platform and the host, who is, therefore, able to view and control everything from one platform.
+SabeeApp provides a constantly reliable connection between Airbnb and the host, who is therefore able to view and control everything from one platform.
 And as far as Airbnb is concerned, information is constantly updated so that listings, bookings and pricing are always current - which means a better deal for happier customers.

 Subscribe to our Newsletter